IntuitDeveloper/intuit-api-docs/docs/use-cases/retirement.md

 * qb.payroll.compensation.read
 * qb.employee.birthdate.read

   **Important**: The scopes you use depend on what you want your retirement benefits app to do.
-If you want your app to read and write data, use the `qb.payroll.benefits scope`.
-If you don't include the `qb.payroll.benefits scope` scope, your app can only read data from QuickBooks Online Payroll.
+If you want your app to read and write data, use the `qb.payroll.benefits` scope.
+If you don't include the `qb.payroll.benefits` scope, your app can only read data from QuickBooks Online Payroll.
 It won't be able to write."

 ## Step 3: Get your app's credentials